Bash-it/bash-it/README.md

 bash-it help plugins        # shows help for installed plugins
 ```

-## Your Custom scripts, aliases, and functions
+## Your Custom scripts, aliases, themes, and functions

 For custom scripts, and aliases, just create the following files (they'll be ignored by the git repo):